 Lead pipes pose a significant health risk, even though years of use may have caused scale build-up, reducing direct contact between the water and the lead.
 Nevertheless, the thought of drinking water that has passed through lead pipes is unsettling for many.
 Replacing lead pipes with plastic provides peace of mind and ensures safe, clean drinking water for your household.
 Plus, it will go a long way in improving water pressure and flow of water to the property too.

-If you’re experiencing any of these issues or are considering plumbing upgrades, it’s wise to consult with a professional plumber to evaluate and replace your water main and lead pipework.
+If you’re experiencing any of these issues or are considering plumbing upgrades, it’s wise to consult with professional plumbers in London to evaluate and replace your water main and lead pipework.

 How Is a Water Main